Armin-Abdollahi/Armin-Abdollahi/README.md

 ### About me
 ---
 - 👦🏻 I’m 24 years old.
-- 🎓 I have a bachelor's degree in software engineering from Roshdiyeh University in Tabriz.
 - 📖 I’m a master's student in artificial intelligence at Azad University, Tehran North Branch.
+- 🎓 Also i have a bachelor's degree in software engineering from Roshdiyeh University in Tabriz.
 - 🧑🏻‍💻 I’m currently working on personal projects.
 - 🤝🏻 I’m looking to collaborate on new and interesting projects and ideas